Искусство — универсальный, единственный недискредитированный инструмент мягкой дипломатии, открывающий все двери.

 I couldn’t help but notice the side effects of the technology: the spreads of emulsions, the spots from micro-exposure, the scratches and little specs.
 In some cases it added an artistic flare to the work and in others, offered a special meaning.

-I signed up for Sergei Romanov’s course but the classes were not enough for me.
+I signed up a course on analog photography but the classes were not enough for me.
 The teacher allowed me into his studio as an assistant.
 Then he began to evaluate my work and helped me find the necessary equipment.
 I was lucky: at one of the auctions, I bought a portable travel camera FKD 13×18 in original packaging, without the slightest trace of use.
 Looking at my first steps, Sergey Romanov gave me a very rare lens Emil Busch Anastigmat 5.5 / 255 mm, which is over 100 years old.

 When I started working with ambrotypes, I realized that every image on glass is truly unique.
 You can easily print a multimillion-dollar run from digital or film.
 Ambrotypes can be scanned and copied, but the scan will not transfer the volume, the depth of the tones transitions left by the silver molecules.
 On the glass, however, the image will remain untouched forever, without burning out, fading or darkening.
 This is a feature of this technology.
 The term ambrotype is translated as an "immortal imprint”.